 Non-library groups are encouraged to reserve meeting rooms no more than once a month in a 12-month period, or no more than once a week for six weeks duration.
 A site manager may make an exception if demand allows.
 Groups are also encouraged to reserve meeting rooms at least 48 hours prior to the date requested.
 Rooms are not available for groups prior to their reserved time without approval of the site manager.

-There will be a $50 charge for use of the Main Library Auditorium.
+There will be a charge for use of the Main Library Auditorium.
 The auditorium has a capacity of up to 200.
-All other meeting rooms are free.

 The Main Library Auditorium will be set up in either conference or auditorium style.
-Other conference rooms are arranged conference style only.
+Conference rooms are arranged conference style only.
 No furniture may be added to conference rooms.
 Groups may arrange tables and chairs as desired with the requirement that they be returned to their original arrangement.

 All meeting rooms must be left in a clean and orderly condition.
 Failure to do so may affect future bookings.
 Groups must assume all responsibility for damage to library facilities and equipment.

-All meetings must be held during regular library hours.
-Meetings must end and meeting rooms must be empty 15 minutes before closing.
+- All meetings must be held during regular library hours.
+Meetings must end and meeting rooms must be empty fifteen minutes before closing.